mhedgpeth/cafe/README.md

 cafe server
 ```

+This runs cafe on port 59320 locally.
 All other commands will call the server, which will keep things from running into each other.
 The server will listen on a port and have a REST API.

 Server mode can output in JSON or in an easy to understand result